waynephillips/nft-minter/README.md

 # Enterprise NFT Minter

-This project is built using react, metamask, and web3.
+This project is built using react, metamask, and alchemy web3 apis.
 The intent is to mint NFT tokens for any given image.

+I use pinata to store the images and metadata file.
+But any ipfs provider can be used.

 # Installation
 To use this minter, you'll need to do the following:
+0. Use NVM and Node version 16.14
 1. Run `npm install` to download the `node_modules` folder.
 2. Download the [dotenv package](https://www.npmjs.com/package/dotenv) in your project directory by running `npm install dotenv --save` in your terminal
 3. Create a `.env` file in the root directory this `nft-minter` by entering the following on your command line: `vim .env` and then add your [Alchemy API Key](https://docs.alchemyapi.io/alchemy/tutorials/nft-minter#create-your-alchemy-api-key) and [Pinata Key and Secret](https://pinata.cloud/keys).
 Altogether, your `.env` file should look like so: